KumoCorp/kumomta/docs/userguide/configuration/example.md

 -- Configure queue management settings.
 These are not throttles, but instead -- control how messages flow through the queues.
--- WARNING: BECAUSE THE QUEUE HELPER CREATES DEFAULT QUEUES, IT SHOULD COME LAST IN SETUP -- WARNING: THIS WILL NOT LOAD WITHOUT the queues.toml FILE IN PLACE -- See https://docs.kumomta.com/userguide/configuration/queuemanagement/ local queue_helper =
+-- WARNING: ENSURE THAT WEBHOOKS AND SHAPING ARE SETUP BEFORE THE QUEUE HELPER FOR PROPER OPERATION -- WARNING: THIS WILL NOT LOAD WITHOUT the queues.toml FILE IN PLACE -- See https://docs.kumomta.com/userguide/configuration/queuemanagement/ local queue_helper =